 – Requires self-management skills from developers to prioritize incoming tasks.

-– No Sprinting can lower developer productivity.
+– Absence of Sprinting can lower developer productivity.

 – Great flexibility can prompt clients to change priorities too frequently.

 – Hard to make accurate predictions and control the scope of work.